Oven Fried Shrimp Po’ Boy

 The Martins, former streetcar workers themselves, pledged to support the strikers with a free meal to any members of Division 194.
 The brothers said, “We are with you till h–l freezes, and when it does, we will furnish blankets to keep you warm.”
 Bennie Martin said, “We fed those men free of charge until the strike ended.
 Whenever we saw one of the striking men coming, one of us would say, ‘Here comes another poor boy.'”
 Local dialect being what it is, you can easily imagine how that eventually came to be “Po’ Boy.”

-This Oven Fried Shrimp Po’ Boy recipe was adapted from an old issue of Cooking Light magazine.
-I was a bit skeptical at first of the oven frying bit, but was very pleasantly surprised with the result!
+This Oven Fried Shrimp Po’ Boy recipe has been adapted to make it a little lighter and fresher than the traditional fried version.
+I know you may be a bit skeptical at first about the oven frying bit, but I really think you’ll be pleasantly surprised with the result!
 I can’t claim that it’s exactly the same as good old deep fried shrimp, but it runs a pretty close second.

 How to Make Oven Fried Shrimp Po’ Boy